 Exodus Refugee Immigration will require that each volunteer completes a screening procedure.
 This will include (but may not be limited to) staff-led training sessions, in-person/virtual interviews by staff, and background checks.
 Exodus runs all background checks through SafeHiring Solutions*, which typically cost between $20 - 25.
 Volunteers will not be reimbursed for the cost associated with paying for a background check.

-We understand that some volunteers may be recently undergone a background check recently for other purposes, whether it be for governmental, employment, or educational purposes.
-That said, for the sake of consistency and uniformity, all volunteers will be required to undergo a background check through SafeHiring Solutions.
+We understand that some volunteers may have recently undergone a background check for other purposes, whether it be for governmental, employment, or educational purposes.
+That said, for the sake of consistency, uniformity, and quality control, all volunteers will be required to undergo a background check through SafeHiring Solutions.

 A background check is required for all volunteers except for those opportunities in which a background check is not applicable (i.e. Warehouse/donation sorting).
 Program staff must ensure that each applicant completes these established minimum screening procedures: